Kieran is a trade mark and copyright specialist who enjoys finding pragmatic and cost-effective solutions to sticky issues.

 A highlight of Kieran’s working career has been providing advice around New Zealand’s flag change referendum – a project he describes as fascinating and unique.

-Kieran was named in the 2019 edition of Managing IP's Rising Stars, produced by the IP STARS research team.
+Kieran has been recognised as a notable practitioner in Managing IP's 2021 IP Stars list.
+He was also named in the 2019 edition of Managing IP's Rising Stars, produced by the IP STARS research team.
 This special list recognises some of the best up-and-coming IP practitioners who contributed to the success of their firms and clients.
+Kieran was also recently selected by his peers for inclusion in the 2023 and 2024 Best Lawyers in New Zealand™ in the field of IP law.

 Kieran jokingly refers to himself as a failed musician who gave up his dream of rock ‘n’ roll fame as a bass guitarist to study law and history.
 It was his interest in the legal rights behind music that got him into IP law initially.